 Gaming not just for kids, but with kids

-Depending on the age of the child, different games will be appropriate, but Pokémon Quest is a good start at most ages.
-It's free, cute, simple, and engaging over time, and is a good gateway to games like Pokémon Let's Go Pikachu and Eevee later on.
-It's also worth taking a look at the differences between the Nintendo Switch and Nintendo Switch Lite if you haven't purchased the hardware yet, to see if the Lite version is more appropriate for your children.
+Outside of specific games that will be okay for children, it's also worth looking at the differences between the Nintendo Switch and Nintendo Switch Lite if you haven't purchased the hardware yet, to see if the Lite version is more appropriate for your children.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Samuel Tolbert is a freelance gaming writer who started working for iMore and its sister sites Windows Central and Android Central in July 2019.
 He handles news, previews, reviews, and exclusive original reporting, and has also been featured on TechRadar.